sociomantic-tsunami/zoidberg/README.md

 ===========

 Run `npm run demo`.
-Demo runs via a Python SimpleHTTPServer and will automatically open a browser window at http://localhost:8000/demo/ It may be required to refresh the page.
+Demo runs via a Python SimpleHTTPServer and will automatically open a browser window at http://localhost:8000/demo/ .
+It may be required to refresh the demo page once the server is created.

 Usage